anupjyotikalita/activity-time-range/README.md

 <img src= "appimages/home.PNG" width="600" height="350" alt="Homepage" >

 2. On clicking one of the usercards, a modal will show up.
 It will display the time range on the current day during which the user was active.
 If he/she was not active during the day, then it will just show an empty message.

+**For testing, choose a date between September 07, 2020 and September 12, 2020 as every user has atleast one active time range for these days.
+Every user has activities scattered in various months.
+Choosing a date that does not have an active time range, will just show the empty data message.**
 <img src="appimages/currentdayactivity.PNG" width="600" height="350" alt="Current day active time ranges" >
 <img src="appimages/noactivity.PNG" width="600" height="350" alt="No available active time range message"  >